Views are a new feature as of SDK V0.19, please be aware there may be breaking changes in the future.

 How does it work?

 Views are used primarily in the overrides prop of the DynamicContextProvider.
-You pass in an array of SdkViewType, which is covered below.
+You pass in an array of configurations for each view you want to customize, each view has its own set of options.

 SdkViewSection structure